zio/zio-http/docs/dsl/handler_aspect.md

 The `HandlerAspect.interceptIncomingHandler` constructor takes a handler function and applies it to the incoming request.
 It is useful when we want to modify or access the request before it reaches the handler or the next layer in the stack.

-Let's see an example of how to use this constructor to create a middleware that checks the IP address of the incoming request and allows only the whitelisted IP addresses to access the server:
+Let's see an example of how to use this constructor to create a handler aspect that checks the IP address of the incoming request and allows only the whitelisted IP addresses to access the server:

 ```scala mdoc:compile-only
 import zio._